shivjeet1/My-Notes/README.md

 This is a Notes Application.
 It can be used to create and store NOTES.
 It is in its development state.
+The initial build is released.
+This apk currently has no major features.